Cryptkeeper/libreorama/README.md

 * Channel Masking and unit broadcasts (protocol behavior)
 ```

 For Light-O-Rama networks focused on AC lighting control, libreorama is likely to work out of the box.
+You mileage _will_ vary. libreorama is provided for free and is unsupported :)

 Feedback and compatibility testing by the community is welcomed.